yangfangs/physpetools/README.rst

 Users enable choice more detail options with PhySpeTree call software, detail advance options input ``must be enclosed in single quotes``.

-The follow is to use RAxML advance options example:
+The following is an example of using RAxML advanced options:

 .. code-block:: console

     $ PhySpeTree -i organism_example_list.txt --raxml --raxml_p '-f a -m GTRGAMMA  -p 12345 -x 12345 -# 100 -n T1'

 --muscle
     Multiple sequence alignment by muscle.
-The default aligned software is Muscle.
+The default multiple sequence alignment software is Muscle.

 --muscle_p
-    Set multiple sequence alignment parameters.
+    Set Muscle advance parameters.
 The default is ``-maxiter 100``.
-More options about muslce please to see `MUSCLE Manual <http://www.drive5.com/muscle/manual/options.html>`_.
+More options about Muscle please to see `MUSCLE Manual <http://www.drive5.com/muscle/manual/options.html>`_.

     -maxiter
         maximum number of iterations to run is set 100.

 --clustalw
-    Multiple sequense alignment by clustalw2.
+    Multiple sequence alignment by clustalw2.

 --clustalw_p
-    Set more detail clustalw2 parameters.
+    Set clustalw2 advance parameters.
 Here use clustalw default parameters.
 More options about clustalw please to see `Clustalw Help <http://www.clustal.org/download/clustalw_help.txt>`_.

 --gblocks
-    Set Gblocks parameters.
+    Set Gblocks advance parameters.
 The default is ``-t=p -e=-gb1``.
     More options about Gblocks please to see
     `Gblocks documentation <http://molevol.cmima.csic.es/castresana/Gblocks/Gblocks_documentation.html>`_.